 - Store the medicine in the original container to protect it from moisture.
-Do not put the tablets in a pill box or pill organizer.
+You may also store the tablets in a pill box or pill organizer for up to 30 days only.
 Store at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how canagliflozin/metformin works.
 Tell your doctor if you are using any of the following:

 - Cimetidine, digoxin, morphine, quinine, ranitidine, rifampin, ritonavir, trimethoprim, vancomycin